alncat/opusDSD/README.md

 # analyze result <a name="analysis"></a>
 You can use the analysis scripts in opusDSD to visualizing the learned latent space!
 The analysis procedure is detailed as following.
-(Deprecated!
-The analysis scripts are in another program, cryoViz, availabel at https://www.github.com/alncat/cryoViz .
-Sorry guys, i keep this in a sperate repo since these two programs are updated at different paces.
-Clone it and change to the directory contains cryoViz.)

 The first step is to sample the latent space using kmeans algorithm.